marco-f/HL/README.md

 **v1.0.0**

-- First stable release with support for:
+* First stable release with support for:

-  - Serial connection via Web Serial API
+  * Serial connection via Web Serial API
-  - Offline support with Service Workers
+  * Offline support with Service Workers
-  - G-code generation from drawings and raster images
+  * G-code generation from drawings and raster images

 ---

 ### Security and Privacy

-- This app does **not collect any personal data**.
+* No personal data is collected.
-- All operations are performed **locally in your browser**.
+* All operations run locally in the browser.
-- Serial connection is initiated **only with explicit user consent**, as required by the Web Serial API.
+* Serial connection requires explicit user consent.

----

-### Contributing

-Contributions are welcome!
-Here's how:

-1. Fork the repo
-2. Create your branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -am 'Add feature'`
-4. Push to your fork: `git push origin feature-name`
-5. Open a Pull Request

-Please follow the project's coding style and document your code if needed.

 ---